Lapin0t/phd-manuscript/main/08_conclusion.typ

 not say anything about the properties of OGS as a game, beyond the fact that it is symmetric.

-First of all, games are routinely used as models for linear logic.
+First of all, games are routinely used as models for linear logic #guil[c'est un peu dangeureux de dire ça vu que c'est complexe de faire des modèles de jeu de (tout) LL, il faut arriver à déséquentialiser un peu la structure de jeu, cf les travaux de PAM.].
 It would be interesting to see how our notion of games fare in this respect.
 In fact our OGS game is strongly reminiscent of "bang" games in typical such interpretations.
 In both cases, the game position is a list (or scope) of possible game copies